NERSC/Interactive_PiDarts_Examples/README.md

-# Monte Carlo π Estimation with MPI
+# Run the Monte Carlo π (MPI) Notebook on **Perlmutter** @ NERSC

+This README shows how to run the provided Jupyter notebook **NERSC_mpi_pi_Notebook-5.ipynb** on Perlmutter, and how to execute the MPI portion on compute nodes using Slurm.
 This notebook demonstrates how to estimate π (pi) using the Monte Carlo "dart-throwing" method, and how to parallelize the computation using MPI (`mpi4py`) in a High-Performance Computing (HPC) environment.

 ## Overview